Strasser-Pablo/scheduler-plugins/LLM.md

-# LLM Development Guide for Kubernetes Scheduler Plugins
+# LLM Development Guide for HyperAI Scheduler Plugin

 ## Repository Overview

-This repository (`scheduler-plugins`) contains out-of-tree scheduler plugins for Kubernetes based on the [scheduler framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
-It provides production-ready scheduler plugins that are exercised in large companies, available as Golang SDK libraries or pre-built container images.
+This repository (`scheduler-plugins`) contains the **HyperAI scheduler plugin** for Kubernetes based on the [scheduler framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
+It provides a production-ready ML-based node scoring plugin that connects to Python gRPC servers for advanced scheduling decisions.

 **Key Facts:**
 - **Language**: Go 1.24+